Handsworth 101 - Parent Glossary

 Comprehensive School Health framework.
 A public health nurse is assigned to

-Handsworth and is available to students each Tuesday at Lunch in the Learning
+Handsworth and is available to students by contacting the Nurse On-Call at 604-983-6754.
+The Nurse

 can provide support, education and referral as required on issues of healthy